Saturday, July 19, 2025

 (Monday, July 14)

 It was 60 degrees and hazy when I left Bicknell this morning a little after 8.
 I rode through a very quiet Torrey and noticed that the motels all had their Vacancy signs lit - there were only two cars in the parking lot of my motel.
 After a very pleasant 60 mile ride through Canyonlands - hills and curves, red rock formations, interesting geography - I stopped in Hanksville at Duke’s Slip Rock Inn for breakfast.
 There were only a couple of other customers, and I was soon tucking into my eggs, hashed browns, toast, bacon, and a biscuit.
-I asked the waitress (the same one I think who was there when Carol and I ate there many years ago) about the few visitors to the Canyonlands area and the lack of traffic, and she said that it was probably the heat - their busy season is May and June, and then September when it cools off again.
+I asked the waitress (the same one I think who was there when Carol and I ate there a decade or so ago) about the few visitors to the Canyonlands area and the lack of traffic, and she said that it was probably the heat - their busy season is May and June, and then September when it cools off again.

-I had opened the vents on my riding gear and switched to light gloves at Duke’s and back on the road I followed UT 24 northeast for 45 miles (mostly flat road with some interesting rock formations) to I-70 where I went east at a legal 80 mph.
+I opened the vents on my riding gear and switched to light gloves at Duke’s and back on the road I followed UT 24 northeast for 45 miles (mostly flat road with some interesting rock formations) to I-70 where I went east at a legal 80 mph.
 Somewhere between Green River and my turnoff at Crescent Junction I was in the left lane about to pass a semi when one of its tires came apart and suddenly there were bits and pieces of tire carcass all over the road.
 Fortunately, it was a rear inner tire so the only pieces in my lane were small and easily avoided.
 This happened to me and Carol many (many!) years ago; we were on Boris (my 1973 BMW R75/5) and loaded with camping gear and we were right alongside the truck when the tire blew out, but fortunately again did not get hit with any pieces.

 At Crescent Junction I rode south on US 191 towards Moab.
 This is a busy road and the heat (95-100) didn’t faze the outdoorsy Moab visitors of which there were many.
 The scenery isn’t particularly interesting until you get near Moab and there was a fair amount of traffic, but it moved along.
 I had no reason to stop except for gas, so I did that and drank a lot of water and bought an iced tea at the gas station.
 After 25 miles I went east on UT 46 at La Sal Junction and followed that to higher elevation (which brought some relief from the heat).
-I could see several small fires to the east and there were firefighting staging areas along the road.
+I could see smoke from several small fires to the east and there were firefighting staging areas along the road.
 A few miles before Colorado the road becomes more interesting and climbs and twists to the border where it becomes CO 90 and it climbs and twists some more with cliffs on one side and drops on the other.
 It finally descends very quickly with many 180 degree hairpin turns marked for 20 mph, which I didn’t take much faster.
 I made a quick detour to Paradox just to take a picture of the bike in front of the long abandoned building “downtown.”

 I have an identical picture of my old R1150R, although now the building paint has faded even more.

-(Tuesday, July 15) After breakfast at the motel I left at 8:15 and immediately stopped to fill up the bike, although I had a half tank, but I wasn’t sure about the availability of gas on my route.
+(Tuesday, July 15) After breakfast at the motel I left at 8:15 and immediately stopped to fill up the bike; although I had a half tank, I wasn’t sure about the availability of gas on my route.
 The day was hazy and around 60 degrees, although it slowly warmed up to the 70s.
 After a few miles I went south on CO 114 towards Saguache and the first 20 miles were a lot of fun.
 No traffic going my way, although there were several logging truck heading the opposite direction towards US 50.
 The road is in a long valley with a few ranches, cabins, and vacation homes.
 As the road climbed the scenery changed to pine forest, and the descended into another long valley eventually coming to US 285 and Saguache, which is a typical Colorado mountain vacation town.
 I followed 285 north to Salida, where I got gas.
 Most of the towns in the Colorado rockies are pleasant and charming, but not Salida.
 I went east on US 50 to the turnoff for CO 69 south, another scenic road, and in Silver Cliff went east on CO 96 which joins US 50 in Pueblo.
 By this time I was out of the mountains and into the plains and the temperature was in the mid-90s.

 Near the Pueblo airport I exited US 50 onto Paul Harvey Expressway and followed the GPS to the Pueblo Military Air Museum, which provided air-conditioned comfort and many interesting planes and military gear.
 There is everything from a Stearman bi-plane to an F-16 fighter and a lot in between.
 There are two large hangers with planes, displays, and informative placards for each item.